What are Flexible Spending Accounts (FSAs)?

 A Flexible Spending Account or FSA is a tax-advantaged benefit program established by an employer for their employees.
 This consumer driven account allows employees to use pre-tax money for eligible Section 213d healthcare and dependent care expenses.
 Based on their needs, employees may elect up to $2,600 (per participant) of their annual salary for healthcare and $5000 (per household) for dependent care expenses to be placed into an FSA on a pre-tax basis.
 There are three different types of accounts that can be offered by an employer through this program a Healthcare FSA, a Dependent Care Spending Account or a Limited Purpose FSA.

 The total employee election for an FSA is divided by the number of pay periods and deducted on a pre-tax basis from the employee’s paycheck.
 As a result, the employee’s taxable income is reduced by the election amount and therefore reduces the amount of taxes the employee will have to pay.
 Employers also save in payroll taxes for every dollar an employee elects, which results in a mutually beneficial program.

 What is a Healthcare FSA?

-Healthcare FSAs allow employees to pre-tax up to $2,500 (per household) of eligible expenses.
+Healthcare FSAs allow employees to pre-tax up to $2600 (per participant) of eligible expenses.
 The FSA monies set aside by the employees are then reimbursed to the employee throughout the plan year as the eligible healthcare expenses are incurred, submitted and verified by the plan administrator.
 FSA eligible expenses include doctor visit co-pays, prescription co-pays, vision care, dental expenses and more.

 Click here to download a complete listing of FSA eligible expenses.